tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/常见问题/发送内容相关问题_intl_en.md

 Only organizational users can send marketing SMS messages, and they can only send membership marketing SMS messages.

 ### What is the difference between marketing SMS and notification SMS?
 Whether an SMS message is a marketing or regular one depends on the nature of the message.
-For more information, please see [Common Concepts](https://intl.cloud.tencent.com/document/product/382/13299).
+For more information, please see [Glossary](https://intl.cloud.tencent.com/document/product/382/13299).

 ### Can I send website links?
 You can send text that contains an URL, but the URL must be entered in the body template and can be opened for review.